redhat-openstack/ansible-nfv/roles/post_install/openstack_tasks/README.md

 # Openstack tasks

 ## Description
-Openstack tasks play perform the following tasks on the existing Openstack environment.
+The `openstack tasks` role performs the following tasks on the existing Openstack environment.

 * Setup Openstack environment
     * Creates and prepares the virtual pip environment with all required command line tools.